pzacha/Solar-System-Model/README.md

 > 2D Solar System model.

 ## General info
 Gravitational model of the Solar System.
-It uses Euler method to estimate position and velocity of objects.
 User can add additional objects.
 GUI created using Tkinter and animation created using Matplotlib.

-## Technologies
-* Python 3.8.0
-    * NumPy
-	* Matplotlib
-    * Tkinter

 ## How to install
 1. Download the .zip or clone the repository.